john-hou117/Capstone/misc/Capstone_Report.md

 2) Due to consistent problems (see Challenges section below), I was only able to successfully run 20 epochs.
 Even with this limited approach, my validation accuracy started at 22% for the 1st epoch and eventually reached 61% by the 20th epoch.
 Clearly, the ConvNet was learning, and it is clearly possible that it could've have learned more, given more epochs.

-3) I was not able to experiment with parameter tweaking, which may have made a difference in the results.
+3) I was not able to experiment with parameter tweaking, which may have made a difference on the results.

 ### Challenges